Get Involved

 The Village recently launched the Northbrook Green Business Program to celebrate local businesses who have made efforts to become environmentally sustainable.
 If you or someone you know may be interested in participating, visit the Green Business Program webpage.

-Timely Tips for Going Green: Spring 2023
+Seasonal Tips for Going Green

 National Bike & Roll to School Day

-Northbrook Recognized as 2022 USA Tree City!
+Northbrook Recognized as Tree City USA!

-Northbrook has been recognized as a 2022 Tree City USA by the Arbor Day Foundation!
+Northbrook was recognized as a 2022 Tree City USA by the Arbor Day Foundation!
 Northbrook has been a Tree City for 29 years and a Growth Award recipient for 23 years.
 The Tree City USA Growth Award recognizes environmental improvement and a high level of tree care in Northbrook.
-More information on the program is available at arborday.org/TreeCityUSA

 Geothermal Heat Pumps Informational Session